shriyashshukla/portfolio/README.md

 - Bootstrap (optional)
 - Other relevant libraries or frameworks

-## Getting Started

-To view the portfolio locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.

-Alternatively, you can visit the live version of the portfolio hosted at [example.com](https://www.example.com).

 ## Contributions

 Contributions to improve the portfolio are welcome!
 If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements